raktim-mondol/my-portfolio/public/content/statistics.md

 *   **Statistical Method:** **Advanced Survival Analysis** and **Custom Statistical Model Development**.
 *   **Application & Findings:** The core contribution was the development of a **novel weighted Cox loss function**, specifically designed to handle the prevalent issue of imbalanced data in survival analysis.
 This was integrated into a multimodal deep learning framework.
 The effectiveness of this approach was validated using multivariate Cox proportional hazards models, which evaluated multiple risk factors simultaneously.
 The model achieved a high mean concordance index (C-index) of 0.77, underscoring a sophisticated capability to design, develop, and validate complex statistical models for high-accuracy patient risk stratification.

----

-#### **hist2RNA: Predicting Gene Expression from Histopathology (2023)**

-This paper highlights a comprehensive application of survival, regression, and comparative statistics to validate a deep learning model.

-*   **Statistical Methods:** **Survival Analysis (Kaplan-Meier, Cox Models)**, **Regression/Correlation Analysis (Spearman, R²)**, and **Comparative Analysis (t-tests, ANOVA)**.
-*   **Application & Findings:** A full suite of survival analysis techniques was conducted.
-Kaplan-Meier estimation and log-rank tests were used to visualize and compare survival distributions between patient groups.
-Both univariate and multivariate Cox proportional hazards models were employed to identify significant prognostic markers and quantify their risk using hazard ratios.
-To validate the deep learning model's predictions, Spearman rank correlation and the coefficient of determination (R²) were used to measure the association between predicted and actual gene expression.
-T-tests and ANOVA were also applied to compare biomarker expressions across different tumor subgroups, demonstrating a versatile command of hypothesis testing.

----

-#### **AFExNet: Differentiating Breast Cancer Sub-types (2021)**

-This research demonstrates rigorous hypothesis testing to validate the superiority of a novel machine learning architecture for genomic data analysis.

-*   **Statistical Method:** **Hypothesis Testing (Paired and One-Tailed T-tests)**
-*   **Application & Findings:** Paired t-tests were used to statistically compare the performance of the AFExNet feature extraction method against other techniques like PCA, VAE, and DAE.
-The tests evaluated the significance of differences in key classification metrics (precision, recall, accuracy, F1-score).
-The results confirmed that AFExNet's performance improvements were statistically significant, with p-values less than 0.10 (e.g., p=0.00793 vs. VAE).
-This rigorous statistical validation confirmed the robustness and superiority of the AFExNet model for analyzing high-dimensional genomic data.

----

-#### **Anemia Detection System (2014)**

-This project showcases the application of regression modeling for developing a non-invasive medical device.

-*   **Statistical Method:** **Multivariate Regression Analysis**.
-*   **Application & Findings:** A regression-based image processing method was employed to estimate hemoglobin (Hb) levels from non-invasive fingertip images.
-Using NCSS software, a multivariate regression model was developed that incorporated RGB color differences and nonlinear terms to establish a predictive relationship between blood color features and Hb concentration.
-The resulting statistical model successfully correlated with actual Hb levels, demonstrating that it could effectively predict hemoglobin concentration and was suitable for hardware implementation on an FPGA for rapid, non-invasive anemia screening.

----
 ## 1. BioFusionNet – *IEEE JBHI 2024*

 | Statistical method | Why used / implication | Technical depth | Key results |